The Most Creative Backyard Decorating Ideas

 Swing in a Hammock

-If you're short on space but still want a place to lounge, hanging a hammock in your backyard is manageable for most homeowners, even if there aren't any trees in sight.
+If you're short on space but still want a place to lounge, hanging a hammock in your backyard is manageable for most homeowners.
 Anchor your hammock to an exterior wall or purchase a freestanding frame.

-Bring your living space outside with a sectional set for family and guests.
+Bring your living space outside with a sectional set for family to enjoy.
 Here, homeowners anchored the space with a bamboo ceiling and a Noguchi lantern that casts a warm glow at night.

 Small Scale Upgrades